evmos/evmos/x/evm/spec/06_hooks.md

 ) error {
  params := h.k.GetParams(ctx)
  if !params.EnableErc20 || !params.EnableEVMHook {
-  // no error is returned to allow for other post processing txs
+  // no error is returned to allow for other post-processing txs
   // to pass
   return nil
  }